SinglaDikshit/tiny_tape_out/README.md

-# 📦 Dikshit Singla's Tiny Tapeout Verilog Project
+# Tiny Tapeout Verilog Project

 ## What is Tiny Tapeout?
 [Tiny Tapeout](https://tinytapeout.com) is an **educational project** that makes it possible for students, hobbyists, and engineers to get their **digital or analog circuits manufactured** as real silicon chips — at very low cost.